 2. P-OM3 therapy induced profound changes in some, but not all lipoprotein oxylipins; in some cases treatment resulted in oxylipin patterns that were similar to those in healthy subjects.
 P-OM3 induced changes (Supplemental Table 6) were found in three of eleven clusters.

-3. In this study, we sought to understand the abnormalities in lipid signaling metabolites that are present in MetSyn and whether those can be normalized by P-OM3.
+3. This study sought to understand the abnormalities in lipid signaling metabolites that are present in MetSyn and whether those can be normalized by P-OM3.
 Clinically, the dyslipidemia of MetSyn is derived from the VLDL-TG:HDL axis .
 Although P-OM3 partially resolves the VLDL elevation it profoundly affects the fatty acid composition of all lipoproteins .

 The abnormalities in discrete lipoprotein oxylipin clusters in MetSyn suggest a novel molecular explanation for the risks and outcomes associated with it.
 Since at least one abnormality of MetSyn lipoproteins is an enrichment with inflammatory oxylipins, it suggests these molecules may be delivered via lipoprotein receptors or lipases to tissues involved in the atherosclerotic process.
 Partial correction of the abnormality by P-OM3 provides a feasible explanation for the reduction in inflammatory stress by omega-3 fatty acids.